 We want to be transparent: Think Differently About Kids may earn a commission when you purchase through our links.

 The Montessori Method is all about catering to your child’s independent learning and playing.
 In this method parents give their kids the option to choose toys, games, and activities in an interesting and accessible manner.
-Montessori Shelves are shelves that are open and on eye level on the floor for the child.
+Montessori style shelving means you are using shelves that are open and on eye level on the floor for the child.
 The children can then grab the items in the shelves by themselves.
 After playtime, it is also easy for them to clean up the toys themselves.

-Often parents using the Montessori Shelves will also incorporate toy rotation.
-This means that every other week or so the toys, books or other items in the shelves get switched out for other ones.
+Often parents using the shelves will also incorporate toy rotation in the Montessori playrooms.
+Rotating toys means that every other week or so the toys, books or other items in the shelves get switched out for other ones.
 This is supposed to keep the child from being bored with the same toys, while still giving options for independent play.

-A few things before we get into our favorite Montessori Shelf Ideas:
+A few things before we get into the best Montessori shelves to store toys:

 You want to make sure that it is very sturdy and if possible secure it to the wall.
-Even though a Montessori shelf is not tall, you do not want it to be able to tilt and fall.
+Even though a toy shelf height is not tall, you do not want it to be able to tilt and fall.

-If you have smaller items as an activity like color matching, it can be useful to place those items into a basket in the shelf to keep everything together and organized.
+If you have smaller items as an activity like color matching, it can be useful to place those items into a basket or wooden trays in the shelf to keep everything together and organized.

-The Ikea KALLAX Shelf Units with 4 or 8 compartments are a great option when it is horizontally on the floor.
-It offers lot of space for different toys and baskets and comes in multiple colors.
+The Ikea KALLAX Shelf Units with 4 or 8 compartments are a great option to use as a Montessori toy shelf when it is horizontally on the floor.
+It offers lot of space for different toys, storage bins, and baskets and comes in multiple colors.

 Having multiple compartments can be beneficial to keep one activity or game in one compartment.
 Especially if you are using multiple items for one activity it is useful to keep them all together.
 You could also color code each shelf for different activities such as music, books, or shape activities and always rotate other things of the same category into the specific cube.
 Ikea shelves are one of the more affordable shelving systems that are still amazing for it.